 Centre for the Investigation of Financial Electronic Records

 In today’s complex operating environment, global financial institutions face a growing number of risks associated with business records.
-Insufficient understanding and control of business records is at the root of many of the current risks faced by financial institutions: data leakage, integrity of transaction records, legal discovery challenges, data protection and confidentiality, trans-border data flow, and records retention to name but a few.
+Insufficient understanding and control of business records is at the root of many of the current risks faced by financial institutions: data leakage, integrity of transaction records, legal discovery challenges, and data protection and confidentiality, trans-border data flow, and records retention issues to name but a few.

 The key to resolving many of these issues is in developing a clearer understanding of the records of financial institutions – their creation, communication, storage, and disposal, as well as the people and systems that shape these processes.
 From this understanding the principles and practices associated with a strong and effective program of managing and controlling the risks associated with records can be achieved.

-CiFER's belief is that gaining the required understanding of financial records and systems relies on a mult-disciplinary approach to research.
+CiFER's belief is that gaining the required understanding of financial records and systems relies on a multi-disciplinary approach to research.
 Below is an interesting quote on the drivers of inter- and multi-disciplinary approaches to research in the fields of science and engineering that is equally applicable in the financial domain: